academe/SagePay/README.md

     // Return the result to SagePay.
     // Do not output *anything* else on this page.
 SagePay is expecting the contents of $result *only*.
+    // If you are calling up other code here to take action on the transaction, then it may be worth
+    // using ob_start()/ob_end_clean() to catch and discard any output that may be generated.

     echo $result;